izzy-robinson/msc-thesis/Constructing New Local Friendliness Inequalities.md

 # Searching for a CGLMP-LF Inequality

 The general strategy we will employ is as follows ...
 We initially focus on the strategies which saturate CGLMP; there are ... of these.
-We then add in a reward term with $\delta$; that is, we add a single positive term to CGLMP that will increase the value for a subset of LHV vertices which maximally violate CGLMP.[^2] This narrows down the search space to ....
+We then add in a reward term with $\delta$; that is, we add a single positive term to CGLMP that will increase the value for a subset of LHV vertices which maximally violate CGLMP.[^2] This narrows down the search space to ... strategies.
 Finally we choose a $\gamma$ such that none of these optimal strategies are rewarded (i.e. they are either penalised or neutral); we start off with a symmetric $\gamma$ then edit it through trial and error.
 By this we mean that after adding terms which ...
 There is significant work left to do if we are to formalise this technique, however we are ultimately left with the following ingredients:

 [^2]: There is no unique choice for this but we pick a term without loss of generality.